 HMS 305 - Food and Beverage Cost Control in the Hospitality Industry - Study of the cost control aspects of hospitality operations to include budgeting, forecasting, financial analysis, food and labor costs, beverage control and inventory control for hotels and restaurants.

-HMS 380 - Residential and Lodging Management - 3 semester hours, 1 hour lecture, 4 hours laboratory per week.
+HMS 380 - Lodging II- 3 semester hours, 1 hour lecture, 4 hours laboratory per week.
 Emphasis on application of principles of residential and lodging management in the work place.
 Classroom instruction and work site experiences in the management of guest, services, sales, financial management security, and personnel.
+Prerequisites: HMS 302; Junior standing or school permission.

 HMS 405 - Food Service Organization and Management - Principles of management applied to food service systems including restaurants and institutions.